 FREQUENTLY ASKED QUESTIONS

-A AA, short for Alcoholics Anonymous, is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism.
-Alano is the name of a club that hosts a variety of recovery programs.
+AA, short for Alcoholics Anonymous, is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem and help others to recover from alcoholism.

-Q Do I need to be a member of the Alano Club to attend meetings there?
+Q Do I need to be a member of the Alano Club of Kent County to attend meetings there?

 Q What is a closed meeting?